MonkWho/pfatt/README.md

 With netgraph, our procedure looks like this (at a high level):

-1. The Residential Gateway initates a 802.1/X EAPOL-START.
+1. The Residential Gateway initiates a 802.1/X EAPOL-START.
 1. The packet then is bridged through netgraph to the ONT interface.
 1. If the packet matches an 802.1/X type (which is does), it is passed to the ONT interface.
 If it does not, the packet is discarded.
 This prevents our Residential Gateway from initiating DHCP.
 We want pfSense to handle that.
 1. The ONT should then see and respond to the EAPOL-START, which is passed back through our netgraph back to the residential gateway.
 At this point, the 802.1/X authentication should be complete.